Saratoga Race Course Frequently Asked Questions

 What is the cost of admission?

-Grandstand Admission is $5 when purchased in advance and $7 at the gate.
-Clubhouse Admission is $8 when purchased in advance and $10 at the gate.
+Grandstand Admission is $7 and Clubhouse Admission is $10.
 Children 12 and under are free when accompanied by an adult.
 Reserved seating is sold separately.

-2018 Travers Day admission is $10 for General Admission/Grandstand and $25 for Clubhouse Admission.
+2019 Travers Day admission is $10 for General Admission/Grandstand in advance, $15 for General Admission/Grandstand at the gate, and $25 for Clubhouse Admission.